-Some believe this name derives from the Latin Lupus (wolf) and would imply that wolves once roamed the area.
+This name might derive from the Latin Lupus (wolf) and would imply that wolves once roamed the area.

-In the 1180s, Philippe-Auguste built a rampart in order to protect Paris before he left for the Third Crusade.
+In the 1180s, Philippe-Auguste built a rampart to protect Paris before he left for the Third Crusade.

 A heavy metal chain ran across the river and connected the defense towers Tour du Coin and Tour de Nesles.

 The Tour du Coin stood on the embankment of the existing Pont des Arts; the Tour de Nesles on the site of the Institut de France on the left bank.